Sounds

 Open vowels create breadth.
 They widen acoustic space and give the line a sense of expansion, exposure, or amplitude.
 Closed vowels concentrate sound forward and upward in the mouth, producing compression and containment.
 The ear registers this not as speed, but as physical openness versus tightness.
 A line saturated with open vowels feels spacious or released; a line dominated by closed vowels feels focused, tense, or interior.
 Unlike long and short vowels, which regulate duration, open and closed vowels regulate aperture.
 A vowel may be long yet closed, or short yet open; the categories operate independently.
 The effect here is architectural: how much room the sound occupies in the mouth.
 Open vowels expand resonance; closed vowels narrow it.
 The shaping occurs at the level of bodily posture before any pattern of repetition or stress becomes apparent.

-These lines are dominated by closed vowels and narrowed articulation: we, the, hollow, men, stuffed.
-The tongue rises and the jaw remains relatively constrained, concentrating sound toward the front and upper mouth.
-The acoustic field feels interior and compressed rather than expansive.
+These lines are dominated by narrowed vowels and compressed articulation: nothing, call, own, death, small, model, barren, earth.
+The acoustic field feels interior and weighted rather than expansive.
 No vowel needs to repeat for the effect to hold; aperture governs the tone.
 The mouth does not open into amplitude but narrows into enclosure.
 Spatial restriction, not duration or recurrence, shapes the atmosphere.

 Salt hisses past, the throttle pulling wide,